openstack-infra/puppet-lodgeit/README.md

-# OpenStack LodgeIt Module
+# This repo has moved to OpenDev

-This module installs and configures LodgeIt
+It can now be found at [https://opendev.org/opendev/puppet-lodgeit](https://opendev.org/opendev/puppet-lodgeit)